micag2025/Agentic_AI_Developer_Certification-Project_1/README.md

 Besides, following further changes (implementations):
 - Short **description of the sample dataset** used, explanaing why it has been selected, and how it can be used in the application.
-- After "Features" and before "Installation" screenshots of the UI, a new section titled **"Example UI Screenshots"** has been enclosed to show relevant UI features such as:
+- After "Features" and before "Installation", a new section titled **"Example UI Screenshots"** has been enclosed to show relevant UI features such as:
    - the Home Page
    - Pubblication Search (Details?)
-   - Q&A Chat Interface
-   - Example Query Result
+   - Q&A Chat Interface /  Example Query Result
- -

 # Repository: